Jean-Marie Le Pen, French far-right leader known for fiery rhetoric against immigration, dies at 96

 His private life was tumultuous.

-An explosion destroyed the family apartment building in 1976 but injured neither Le Pen nor his wife and three children.
+An explosion destroyed the family apartment building in 1976 but injured neither Le Pen nor his wife or three children.

 He married for a second time in 1991, to Jeanne-Marie Paschos, known as Jany.

-Note: This story has been updated to correct how Le Pen lost his eye.